Disease/Disorder

 Epidemiology including risk factors and primary prevention

-Globally, NBPI incidence ranges between 0.4 and 4.6 per 1,000 live births.1 In the United States, retrospective analysis of the Kids’ Inpatient Database from 1997 to 2012 revealed a steady, dramatic reduction (47.1%) in NBPI population incidence from 1.7 to 0.9 per 1,000 live births.1–3,5 This marked reduction has been paralleled by increases in cesarean delivery rates (62.8%).
-Cesarean delivery may reduce the risk of vaginal delivery related shoulder dystocia and traction injury.
-Cesarean delivery may also be associated with earlier gestational age birth and lower birth weights as evidenced by concurrent down trending fetal macrosomia rates during the study period.2 Alterations in obstetric training and management as well as increased rates of multiparous births may also have contributed to the dramatic reduction.1
+Globally, NBPI incidence ranges between 0.4 and 4.6 per 1,000 live births.1 There appears to be increased risk of NBPI in non-white patients and patients of lower socioeconomic status.1-4,10 In the United States, retrospective analysis of the Kids’ Inpatient Database from 1997 to 2012 revealed a steady, dramatic reduction (47.1%) in NBPI population incidence from 1.7 to 0.9 per 1,000 live births.1-5 This marked reduction has been paralleled by increases in cesarean delivery rates (62.8%).
+Cesarean delivery may reduce the risk of vaginal delivery related shoulder dystocia and traction injury and may also be associated with earlier gestational age birth and lower birth weights as evidenced by concurrent down trending fetal macrosomia rates during the study period.2 Alterations in obstetric training and management as well as increased rates of multiparous births may also have contributed to the dramatic reduction.1

 - Neonatal